 Can art effect social change?

-How may we use the history of radical and avant-garde art to inform present-day movements and models of artistic and creative activism?
+How may we use the history of radical and avant-garde art to inform present-day movements of artistic and creative activism?

 You can expect to:

 - Think critically about the forms and functions of art — how does art work? what can it do?